KhudayarFarmanli/Deep-Learning-project/README.md

 # MLDL-Final-Project
 This project propose some extensions to improve Deep Visual Geo-Localization Benchmark ued for the task of VPR.
 The proposed extensions improve robustness to night images and occlusions, apply new optmizers for training the model, propose a multi-scale strategy for building richer descriptors and provide a way to combine models.
+Results are in `Results Analysis`

 ## Train Improvements
 ### Data Augmentation Night Robustness